 Online placement exams for incoming students will be available from May 12th until August 22, 2023.
 You are encouraged to take the exam by July 15th, which will help you and your advisor plan your fall semester courses prior to registration in August.

 There are no online placement exams for these languages.

 If you have had no prior study of a foreign language, or have studied a language not offered at Lewis & Clark (e.g., Italian), you may begin your study of any foreign language taught at Lewis & Clark at the 101 level.
 In this case, you are exempted from taking a Language Placement Exam.

 If you have had any prior study whatsoever in the language you intend to study at Lewis & Clark, you must take the placement exam before registering for a language course.
 Please do not register for 101 without taking the exam if you have had any prior experience in the language.

 If you have studied a language at the college level, simply have your credits transferred to LC.
 In this case, you will continue with the next course in the sequence you began elsewhere.
 You may contact the College Registrar for information on transferring college-level credits.

 Please note that AP and IB scores in higher level exams do not meet the General Education requirement in Foreign Languages.
 You need to take the foreign language placement exam to determine the right course for you to take.

 If you have studied two of the languages that are taught at Lewis & Clark College and would like to continue to study both of them, take the placement exam in both of the languages.

-If you have any disability that may affect your performance on a computerized placement test, you must arrange for accommodation before taking the exam.
+If you have an accessibility issue that may affect your performance on a computerized placement test, please arrange for accommodation before taking the exam.

-Please contact Student Support Services, who will support you in arranging accommodation at Lewis & Clark.
-You will be asked to provide documentation of your disability.
-Once you have been approved for accommodations, have Student Support Services notify us by emailing the Interactive Learning Center at firstname.lastname@example.org.
+Please contact the Office of Student Accessibility to support you in arranging accommodation at Lewis & Clark.
+Once you have been approved for accommodations, have Student Support Services notify us by emailing the Interactive Learning Center Program Coordinator, Blair Orfall, at email@example.com.